-This project consists of the conversion of an underutilized 44,000 SF former office building into 61 market rate apartments and approx. 1,000 SF of commercial/retail space.
-This approximately \$8.9 million project will create an estimated 4 permanent jobs and create an estimated 165 construction jobs.
+This project consists of the renovation of an approximately 21,000 SF commercial building and the additional construction of two new approximately 7,000 SF floors, transforming the property into a 5-story building.
+When completed, the project will consist of approximately 20 market rate apartments and approximately 14,000 SF of commercial/retail space.
+This approximately \$8.1 million investment is anticipated to create an estimated 184 permanent jobs and construction jobs.